 - Assets: Adding the material worth of a company's assets and subtracting liabilities is a simple yet effective way to gauge value.

 - Earnings before interest, tax, depreciation & amortization (EBITDA): Taking EBITDA allows buyers to compare the seller's company with competitors by taking out these four factors.
+Because these factors can cause distortions, EBITDA is critical for determining the true value of a company.

 - Revenue multiple: This determines the value of a business proportionate to its revenue and can be used to determine whether the seller's company is “cheap” or expensive to acquire.
+It can be a good metric for valuing companies that have well-defined sales and profit margins.

 - Real option analysis: “Real options” are simply asset-based choices, such as machinery or business property, rather than intangible assets such as IP.
 Enticing or valuable real options can sweeten a deal.